-Teaching and learning resources
+Teaching and learning

-- Schemes of work provide teachers with a medium-term plan with ideas on how to deliver the course. - Endorsed textbooks produced by leading publishers.
-We have quality checked these materials to make sure that they match the syllabus well. - Resource lists to help support teaching, including textbooks and websites.
+- Support materials provide teachers with ideas and planning resources for their lessons. - Endorsed textbooks, ebooks and digital resources are produced by leading publishers.
+We have quality checked these materials to make sure they provide a high level of support for teachers and learners - Resource lists to help support teaching, including textbooks and websites.

-Exam preparation resources
+Exam preparation

-- Past question papers and mark schemes so teachers can give your learners the opportunity to practise answering different questions. - Example candidate responses to help teachers to see the level of performance needed to achieve key grades and understand exactly what examiners are looking for. - Principal examiner reports describing learners' overall performance on each part of the papers.
+- Past question papers and mark schemes so teachers can give learners the opportunity to practise answering different questions. - Example candidate responses help teachers understand exactly what examiners are looking for. - Principal examiner reports describing learners' overall performance on each part of the papers.
 The reports give insight into common misconceptions shown by learners, which teachers can address in lessons.

 Cambridge

 International

-AS and A Level
+AS & A Level

 support for

 teachers